-During the financial year, the Company ran an auction process as the Board explored a potential sale of a portion of the Company's assets during which it received a high level of interest from potential buyers.
-As announced in April 2020, it is still the Company's intention to effect a sale of a portion of its assets and the Company continues to engage with potential buyers.
-That said, given the recent market volatility and uncertainty caused by COVID-19, it is likely the asset sales shall be delayed, or may not proceed at all.
+During the prior financial year, the Company ran an auction process as the Board explored a potential sale of a portion of the Company's assets during which it received a high level of interest from potential buyers.
+However, the Company is not in active discussion with any parties in relation to the disposal of its loan portfolios in whole or in part, and the reducing size of these portfolios through natural loan amortisation suggests that any such transaction, at least in relation to performing assets, is now unlikely.